Avi-Kenny/SimEngine/cran-comments.md

 This is a resubmission.
 The following changes were made:

 **Found the following (possibly) invalid URLs...**
-We fixed the two URLs, changing the first to the canonical form, as requested, and putting the full path for the second.
+We apologize for the incorrect URL.
+We have fixed this.

 ## Test environments
 * local Windows 10  install, R 4.1.0